-As I write this, there are delicious, green leaves on my lemon verbena plant that will soon make its way outside.
+As I write this, there are delicious, green leaves on my lemon verbena plant, which will soon make its way outside.
 It may seem to some that this show of green should be enough to fight off the Spring fever I am feeling, but they would be wrong!

 Growing Microgreens in Winter

-The same solution that I would recommend to the apartment dweller with no balcony can be used for the frustrated farmer.
-Microgreens can be grown indoors, regardless of small space or time of year.
+The same solution that I recommend to the apartment dweller with no balcony also works for the frustrated farmer.
+You can grow microgreens indoors regardless of the size of your space or the time of year.